Arksine/katapult/README.md

 will blink rapidly during the programming procedure.
 After successful completion Katapult will rename the firmware file's extension to `.cur`, reset the MCU, and jump to the application.
-If Katapult encounters an error during programming it will exit and attempt to rename the firmware file with a `.err` extension.
+If Katapult encounters an error during programming it will attempt to rename the firmware file with a `.err` extension, then drop to command mode.

 If the `firmware file` does not exist or if there is an error initializing the SD Card, Katapult will enter command mode.
 In this mode the `status led`